BTrDB/btrdb-python/docs/source/maintainers/anaconda.rst

 This walkthrough documents the process to create and upload the btrdb package to Anaconda Cloud.
 At a high level, this will guide you through the following steps:

-1. Activate your local environment and install dependenciess
+1. Activate your local environment and install dependencies
 2. Create and edit the `meta.yaml` file
 3. Create local system builds for 3.6 and 3.7
 4. Create builds for other platforms using conda's conversion command